ktaranov/sqlserver-kit/Utilities/README.md

 Free version: Yes<br/>
 Price: No

- - check out what happens in batches, compilations, recompilations, and transactions throughout the SQL Server environment
+ - Check out what happens in batches, compilations, recompilations, and transactions throughout the SQL Server environment
- - monitor some of the most important metrics in SQL Server including wait stats, reads, writes, session details, and cache hits
+ - Monitor some of the most important metrics in SQL Server including wait stats, reads, writes, session details, and cache hits
- - see SQL operations as they occur for the latest information; consider it a heart rate monitor for your SQL Server environment
+ - See SQL operations as they occur for the latest information; consider it a heart rate monitor for your SQL Server environment
- - install easily without agents
+ - Install easily without agents

 ## SQL Fragmentation Analyzer <a id="sql-fragmentation-analyzer"></a>
 Download page: [SQL Fragmentation Analyzer]<br/>
-Release date: 2015-06-24<br/>
+Release date: 2012-11-16<br/>
 Support Version: 2005/2008/2008R2/2012/2014<br/>
 Author: Idera<br/>
 Free version: Yes<br/>
 Price: No

-With SQL Fragmentation Analyzer you can:
- - analyze fragmentation by one table or an entire database
+ - Analyze fragmentation by one table or an entire database
- - identify databases in need of defragmentation
+ - Identify databases in need of defragmentation
- - set fragmentation thresholds: normal, warning, critical
+ - Set fragmentation thresholds: normal, warning, critical

 ## SQL Heat Map <a id="sql-heat-map"></a>
 Download page: [SQL Heat Map]<br/>
-Release date: 2015-12-07<br/>
+Release date: 2016-01-27<br/>
 Support Version: 2005/2008/2008R2/2012/2014<br/>
 Author: Idera<br/>
 Free version: Yes<br/>
 Price: No

-With SQL Heat Map you can:
- - get one visual view of storage in all tables of a database
+ - Get one visual view of storage in all tables of a database
- - see storage allocation, utilization, and type of data
+ - See storage allocation, utilization, and type of data
- - quickly locate tables and indexes that need more allocated storage
+ - Quickly locate tables and indexes that need more allocated storage

 ## SQL Hekaton Memory Check <a id="sql-hekaton-memory-check"></a>
 Download page: [SQL Hekaton Memory Check]<br/>
-Release date: 2015-12-07<br/>
+Release date: 2015-06-10<br/>
 Support Version: 2014<br/>
 Author: Idera<br/>
 Free version: Yes<br/>
 Price: No

-With SQL Hekaton Memory Check you can:
- - monitor the impact of memory optimized tables on server memory
+ - Monitor the impact of memory optimized tables on server memory
- - identify high memory utilizing tables
+ - Identify high memory utilizing tables
- - assess server memory capacity
+ - Assess server memory capacity
- - simulate moving to In-Memory OLTP
+ - Simulate moving to In-Memory OLTP

 ## SQL Page Viewer <a id="sql-page-viewer"></a>